aadi123/aadi123.github.io/content/about.md

 # Employment
 I am currently a Software Engineer at Toyota Connected on the Video Ingestion Team.
-Previously, I was at Amazon for two years (2020-2022) working on the Retail Tax Platform as well as the Data Platform for Amazon Scout before getting [laid off](https://www.geekwire.com/2023/the-end-of-everything-at-amazon-record-layoffs-signal-new-mindset-for-sprawling-tech-giant/).
+Previously, I was at Amazon for two years (2020-2022) working on the Retail Tax Platform as well as the Data Platform for Amazon Scout.

 I have also had summer internship positions in Software Engineering at [vAuto](https://www.vauto.com/) and [Amazon](https://www.amazon.com).